adon-cloudcannon/landing-page-test/src/collections/posts/2023-01-14-the-top-five-static-site-generators-for-2023-and-when-to-use-them.md

 With Eleventy, you can choose from a variety of template languages such as Nunjucks, Liquid, and Handlebars to structure and layout your content in the way that you want.
 Additionally, Eleventy is highly customizable, giving you the ability to tailor it to your specific needs using custom plugins and scripts.
 With fast build times and an active community of developers, you'll find a wealth of resources and support available to help you along the way.

 Eleventy is a great choice for developers who value simplicity, flexibility, and customizability, and who want an SSG with fast build times and a strong community of support.
 If you’re focused on build speed and site performance, and would rather avoid JavaScript in your built sites where possible, you’d be hard pressed to choose anything other than Eleventy.
-(Especially with a stable 2.0 release on its way over the next few weeks\!)
+(Especially with a stable 2.0 release on its way over the next few weeks!)

 Get started with Eleventy on its own with our [Eleventy Beginner tutorial series](https://cloudcannon.com/community/learn/eleventy-beginner-tutorial/), or find out more about [setting up and configuring an Eleventy site for the ideal editing experience with CloudCannon](https://cloudcannon.com/community/learn/eleventy-cms---get-started-with-cloudcannon/).